Operation Dani: Lydda and Ramle

 On 9 July units from the Yiftach Brigade began approaching Ramle from the south.
 At the same time troops from the other brigades began attacking villages north of Lydda.
 Caught in a pincer movement and with only a token Arab Legion presence the two towns were captured the following day.
 This put Lydda airport and the strategic railway station at Ramle in Israeli hands.

-Two days after the capture of Lydda and Ramle only a few hundred of the 50,000 to 70,000 residents remained in the two towns.
+As part of the 1948 Palestinian expulsions, Israeli forces violently expelled 50,000-70,000 people from Lydda and Ramle, killing hundreds.

 Latrun

-The second phase of the operation failed after several costly attacks on Arab Legion positions at Latrun and the threat of a UN-imposed cease-fire.
+The second phase of the operation failed after several costly attacks on Arab Legion positions in the Battle of Latrun and the threat of a UN-imposed cease-fire.

 Casualties

 The Palmach record the names of ninety-one of its members killed during this Operation.
 Forty-four were killed at Khirbet Kurikur on 18 July 1948.
 Seven were killed in the capture of Lydda.